sandipchitale/m2e-phasesandgoals/README.md

 - Expand All ![](org.eclipse.m2e.core.ui.phasesandgoals/icons/expand_all.png)/Collapse All ![](org.eclipse.m2e.core.ui.phasesandgoals/icons/collapse_all.png)
 - Use the `Log All` ![](org.eclipse.m2e.core.ui.phasesandgoals/icons/log.png) command to print the tree into the Maven Console.
 - Selecting Phase selects associated goals
+- In Single Selection Mode, the goals are added to the set in the order in which they were selected.
+This allows you to run the goals in any order you like.

 ### Maven enhancement

 Ideally this should be available via standard Maven command-line.
 For example the